evanmiltenburg/MeasureDiversity/README.md

 ## Analyzing your own system

 If you don't care about other systems, you can also just run the following commands (assuming you stored your system output in `descriptions.json`).

+First run `bash get_data.sh` in the `Data/COCO/Raw/` folder.
+This downloads the 2014 MS COCO annotation data and unpacks the zip file.
+Please ensure that both `JSON` files are unpacked in `Data/COCO/Raw/` (and not in some subfolder).
+The shell script assumes you have `wget` installed.
+If you have a Mac, this is not installed by default.
+You can use Homebrew to get it.

 * `python annotate_coco.py`
 * `python coco_stats.py`